lettucelettice/EDA_GREFALDEO/README.md

 January had the highest number of releases with 134 tracks.
 ```

+#### Insights:
+#### The trend in the data and graph shows that the number of tracks release per year has grown starting from the year 2019 to present, with 2022 as the highest year for track releases.
+As for monthly releases, the month of January was identified as the month with the most track releases with 134 tracks.

 ### 🎼 GENRE AND MUSIC CHARACTERISTICS
 1. Examine the correlation between streams and musical attributes like bpm, danceability_%, and energy_%.
 Which attributes seem to influence streams the most?
 2. Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?